juanpc2018/Win8.1x32-HP-Stream-7-install/README.md

 HP Stream 7 was 32-Bit,
-unknown if 64-Bit version will install. if older than Bios 0F will detects USB installer.
+unknown if 64-Bit version will install. if older Bios will detect 64-Bit USB installer.

 with 32-Bit version, you need to install a fast microSD 32GB card inside HP Stream7, format NTFS, create a large pagefile.sys Virtual Memory in D: drive 4000MB minimum, 4095MB max.